imjustswaytooshy/dso-ssl/README.md

 ## How It Works

 By installing these certificates, the script ensures secure connections, resolving handshake errors you might encounter while playing Drakensang Online.
+Clearing the cache and resetting settings to default might potentially resolve network issues.

 ## Installation